 - Linked email or phone: Account registration email or phone number.

-- Device used to log in: Registration device or device most often used.
+- Device used to log in: registration device or the device most often used.

 - Linked accounts: Social media accounts linked to the hacked account (no need to fill out if you didn’t use any).